I’d say that 90% of the giveaways I see on Instagram aren’t legal. In fact, when I see one that is legal it stands out.

 You have to host your giveaway exactly as you spelled out in your Official Rules.

 What you’ll need to do is take the information you learned from this giveaway and apply it to your next giveaway.
-Not change this one mid-stream.
+Do not change this one mid-stream.

 TL;DR